richardkorneisel/intro-to-python/readme.md

 </br>
 <details>
 <summary>Checkpoint</summary>
-- When would we want to use a range?
+- When would we want to use a range?</br>
-- How would you describe a dictionary?
+- How would you describe a dictionary?</br>
 </details>
 </br>